typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 ```

 Note: The default configuration contains member group types which contain other member types (see above).
 This is intentional to provide better error messages.

+Note: By default, the members are not sorted.
+If you want to sort them alphabetically, you have to provide a custom configuration.

 ## Examples